Decentralized data centers

 Any single node provider might have equipment in multiple data centers.

-Although this example represents one subnet with nodes in multiple data centers, any of the nodes could be moved out of this subnet to form a new subnet, if needed.
+Although this example represents one subnet blockchain with nodes in multiple data centers, any of the nodes could be moved out of this blockchain subnet to form a new blockchain subnet, if needed.
 Changes to the network topology are managed through the Internet Computer governance system called the Network Nervous System (NNS).

 In most cases, node providers—or the data center operators they partner with—are responsible for monitoring and maintaining the compute capacity of the equipment on which the Internet Computer runs.
 For example, node providers or data center operators might need to repair or replace equipment if there’s a hardware failure or if a system under-performs.
 Network operations and upgrades, however, are monitored and managed through the decentralized governance system, the Network Nervous System (NNS).

 If you are looking for more information about data center operations and node providers, check out the following related resources: